 This reminds me of using antlers to rattle in whitetails.
-That buck hears the rattling and comes a running, thinking that a couple other bucks are fighting over a doe.
-Well that's the same idea here.
-A trout or redfish hears those pops and clicks and comes a swimming, thinking that there's bait in the area and other fish are enjoying the feast.
+That buck hears the rattling and comes running, thinking that a couple of other bucks are fighting over a doe.
+Well, that's the same idea here.
+A trout or redfish hear those pops and clicks and comes to swimming, thinking that there's bait in the area and other fish are enjoying the feast.

-The ability to shorten or lengthen your leader connection from the cork to the artificial let's you control the depth you'll be fishing, and slowly work the lure at that depth.
-Drifting shell comes to mind here.
+The ability to shorten or lengthen your leader connection from the cork to the artificial lets you control the depth you'll be fishing, and slowly work the lure at that depth.
+A drifting shell comes to mind here.
 Keeping that lure in the strike zone longer can only help but increase your chances of success.